Redemption of the Karamazov family.

 Open the book

 All devices, all viewports, all operating systems and all modern browsers.

 for more information.

-This book will render best on iPad Gen 2+, iPhones 4+ (Safari, Chrome or Firefox), Kindle Fire HDX 8.9 (Silk) and above, Google Nexus & Android 5+ (Chrome, Firefox or UC Browser), all versions of
+This book is "iPad first" and is supported on all iPads Gen 2+, iPhones 4+ (Safari, Chrome or Firefox), Kindle Fire HDX 8.9 (Silk) and above, Google Nexus & Android 5+ (Chrome, Firefox or UC Browser) and all versions of

 Some books may contain webgl or shaders that could limit support or experience on older devices or browsers.

 The epilogue of the novel discusses the redemption of the main characters.
 The first part of the novel’s short epilogue completes the redemption of Katerina, which begins at the trial when she cries out to save Ivan.
 In bringing Ivan back to her house to recover from his illness, Katerina has finally become capable of seeking her own happiness in the world honestly and without choosing to suffer merely to point out the guilt of those who make her suffer.

 She and Dmitri are now fully capable of forgiving one another because they have both been purged of the sins that have plagued them for so long.
 Though Dmitri has not lost the desire to repent for his sins through suffering—a desire very different from Katerina’s urge to suffer in order to draw attention to the sins of others—he is willing to accept the escape plan because he has come to the mature realization that there is more to goodness and faith than suffering.